 - To increase the social acceptance of wearing repaired clothing

 - To build community

 This week, we welcome Green 13!
-Come say hello on the Train Platform, and learn about neighbourhood stewardship.
+Come say hello at Baird Park, and learn about neighbourhood stewardship.
 Green 13 are seeking volunteers to help water Junction area street trees.
 There are still about 50 trees in the Junction that need to be “adopted”.
 The community lost 25% of its trees after last year’s drought.
 Our trees need all the help they can get!